Tanzania starts vaccine campaign in COVID-19 U-turn | DW | 29.07.2021

 The start of the vaccination campaign comes as Tanzania possibly faces a third coronavirus wave.

+Tanzania has started publishing some coronavirus data, but the number of new infections aren't clear

-The government recently warned of rising case numbers but it is unclear how widespread infections are.
+The government recently warned of rising case numbers, but it's unclear how widespread infections are in the country.

-In May this year, the government, under Hassan's leadership, started collecting COVID-19 data for the first time since April 2020 but it is not yet publishing daily infection rates.
+In May, the government under Hassan's leadership started collecting COVID-19 data for the first time since April 2020 but it is not yet publishing daily infection rates.

-Tanzania faces an enormous challenge because of Magufuli's initial failure to deal with the coronavirus, warns Africa expert Robert Kappel.
+Tanzania faces an enormous challenge due to Magufuli's initial failure to deal with the coronavirus, warned Africa expert Robert Kappel of the University of Leipzig.

 Magufuli "completely ignored the problem and acted quite idiosyncratically, hushing up up the topic of COVID in the country," Kappel said.
 In contrast, "Hassan is warning of the danger of a major crisis."

-Some support former president Magufuli's views about the virus while others are welcoming the U-turn of the new government, Schorck told DW.
+Some support the former president's views about the virus while others have welcomed the U-turn of the new government, Schorck told DW.

-Plans are under way to procure doses from Pfizer/BioNTech, Moderna and Chinese vaccine makers Sinovac and Sinopharm, her government has said.
+Plans are underway to procure doses from BioNTech-Pfizer, Moderna and Chinese vaccine makers Sinovac and Sinopharm, her government has said.

 Hassan, however, made no reference to when these vaccines would arrive.

-Tanzania didn't join the COVAX vaccine initiative until June, four months after COVAX started shipping free vaccines to those who signed up.
+Tanzania didn't join the COVAX vaccine initiative until June, four months after the global vaccine-sharing program started shipping free vaccines to those countries who signed up.

 The late move makes Tanzania one of the of the last countries on the African continent to sign up for free vaccines.

 "There are hardly any vaccines on offer at the moment.
 This is a very big problem, a kind of balancing act for the new president.
-In this regard, it is very difficult [for the government] to make a complete change now," Africa expert Kappel said.
+In this regard, it is very difficult [for the government] to make a complete change now," said Kappel.

-Tanzania's Health Minister Dorothy Gwajima (left) receives one million COVID-19 vaccines donated by the US
+On July 24, Tanzania's Health Minister Dorothy Gwajima (left) welcomed 1 million COVID vaccines donated by the US

 So far, the country with a population of 62 million has only received 1 million doses of the Johnson & Johnson vaccine, which were donated by the United States and arrived on July 24.

-"This will not be the last vaccine that comes from the United States," the US Ambassador to Tanzania, Donald J. Wright, told the Associated Press (AP) news agency.
+"This will not be the last vaccine that comes from the United States," Donald J. Wright, the US ambassador to Tanzania, told The Associated Press news agency.

 "President Biden has committed to making 500 million doses of the vaccine available to the global community and [some of] those will be coming in various tranches to Tanzania," he said.